-Video Recording Time At 4GB, 8GB, 16GB, 32GB, 64GB, 128GB etc.
+Video Recording Time At 64GB, 128GB, 256GB, 512GB, 1TB, etc.

-The answer to this question applies not only to dashboard cameras of course, but to any digital video camera.
-This article will show you how to calculate exactly how much video footage you are going to get with any given camera setup, and we will also give you a simple rule-of-thumb formula that allows you to all but calculate the recording time in your head.
+This article will show you how to calculate exactly how much video footage you are going to get with any given camera setup.
+Plus, we will also give you a simple rule-of-thumb formula that allows you to all but calculate the recording time in your head.

 NOTE: If you don’t care about the math and just want a quick and dirty formula to calculate the recording time of any camera, just skip the next couple of paragraphs and continue reading at “Quick Formula”.